kyratrades/kyratrades.github.io/docs/videos.md

 NOTES
 : Excellent HD capture of this hilarious new musical.
 The cast is just too perfect in every way.
 Superb performances, music, story and a great homage to theatre and musicals.
 Not to be missed!
 A

+#### Something Rotten! - Broadway - June 20, 2016
+{: .no_toc .d-inline-block }

+SJ Bernly
+{: .label .label-blue }

+FORMAT
+: VOB+smalls `1 DVD` `No DVD menu`
+: Looking for the original 2 DVD release

+CAST
+: Rob McClure (Nick Bottom), John Cariani (Nigel Bottom), Christian Borle (Shakespeare), Heidi Blickenstaff (Bea), Catherine Brunell (u/s Portia), Brad Oscar (Nostradamus), David Beach (Brother Jeremiah), Andre Ward (Minstrel/Snug)

+NOTES
+: With a mix of original cast and new faces, there are great performances all around.
+Nicely captured just a couple quick dropouts.
+There are some heads at the bottom of the screen that regularly block the actors’ feet, but they are worked around as much as possible, and generally don’t affect the main action.
+There is also some occasional washout, especially in wider shots.
+It’s filmed in 16:9, with a mix of wides, mediums, and close-ups.
+The sound is excellent.
+Includes curtain call and playbill scans.

 #### Something Rotten! - Broadway - July 23, 2016
 {: .no_toc .d-inline-block }